Hi and welcome to Quality Share Surfer.

 This is a UK focussed investing blog in which I chronicle my decisions following a real life portfolio and discuss and improve my investment strategy.

 My investing strategy is based the idea that shares with certain attributes, e.g. value, quality and momentum, outperform the market on average.
-My strategy is focussed primarily on exploiting two such attributes in combination: a) the tendency for high quality, defensive businesses to outperform over time and b) the tendency of shares with momentum to continue to do well.
+It is focussed primarily on exploiting two such attributes in combination: a) the tendency for high quality, defensive businesses to outperform over time and b) the tendency of shares with momentum to continue to do well.
 You can find out more about my strategy following the menu above.

 Hope you enjoy and please leave comments if you find this interesting or would like to ask questions or discuss related topics.